Your Complete Guide to Biodiversity Net Gain: Metrics, Plans and Costs

 Through rolling it out in the same way as any other form of government policy, any potential uproar with various key stakeholders is prevented.
 Not only does this include individuals who are proposing development projects privately or commercially, but also formal institutions that want assurances over an increase to the biodiversity metric such as DEFRA, Natural England and the British Standards Institute (BSI).

 Biodiversity Net Gain Legislation

-Former environment secretary Michael Gove on behalf of the government announced the concept of biodiversity net gain (BNG) originally back in December 2018 before introducing the new Environment Bill in October 2019.
+Former Environment Secretary Michael Gove on behalf of the UK government announced the concept of biodiversity net gain (BNG) originally back in December 2018 before introducing the new Environment Bill in October 2019.
 It then became the Environment Act after achieving royal assent and being passed into law in November 2021.
-Previously, the UK had existing protections over the impact of development projects on the environment under the EU’s policies.
+Previously, the UK had existing protections over the environmental impact of development projects on the environment under the EU’s policies.
 However, these planning policies no longer applied to the UK after Brexit came into effect on 31st December 2020.

 What is the Environment Bill?

 The government announced the concept of the new Environment Bill 2020 in the spring statement as a legal structure for protecting the environment in a development proposal following the UK’s departure from the EU as a result of Brexit.